Backroads was founded in 1979 by Tom Hale, who continues an active role as company president.

 - Private guided tours at museums, historic sites, wineries and other select attractions as noted in the Travel Planner

-- All gratuities at hotels and restaurants on Inn Trips
+- All gratuities at hotels and restaurants on trips with hotels

 - Special events, including wine tastings and other select attractions as mentioned in the Travel Planner

-- On biking and multisport trips use of fully equipped Backroads titanium bike plus helmet and accessories
+- On Biking and Multi-Adventure Trips: use of fully equipped Backroads titanium bike plus helmet and accessories

 - Equipment and experienced guides for kayaking, rafting, snorkeling, sailing and canoeing as described

 - Fares for trains, ferries and other modes of travel as listed in the Travel Planner

 - Baggage transfers and porterage